shipsgold/multi-token-standard-impl/NEP.md

-- Proposal Name: semi-fungible-token
+- Proposal Name: multi-token
 - Start Date: 2021/07/24

 # Summary
 [summary]: #summary

-A standard interface for semi fungible tokens allowing for ownership, transfer, and batch transfer of tokens that are both fungible and non fungible tokens.
+A standard interface for  a multi token standard that supports fungible, semi-fungible, and tokens of any typeallowing for ownership, transfer, and batch transfer of tokens generally regardless of specific type.

 # Motivation
 [motivation]: #motivation
 Having a single contract represent both NFTs and FTs can greatly improve efficiency as demonstrated by Enjin Coin.
 The ability to make batch requests with multiple asset classes can reduce a many transactions transaciton to a single transaction to trade around both NFTs and FTs that are a part of same token contract.

 Having this will also increase Near's ability to work interoperably with other chains.
-This will reduce the complexity required to represent these emerging semi-fungible assets.
+This will reduce the complexity required to represent these emerging asset classes.

 Prior art: